dryark/material2-open/README.md

 Material Web strives to seamlessly incorporate into a wider range of usage contexts, from simple static websites to complex, JavaScript-heavy applications to hybrid client/server rendering systems.
 In short, whether you're already heavily invested in another framework or not, it should be easy to incorporate Material Components into your site in a lightweight, idiomatic fashion.

-Material Components for the web is the successor to [Material Design Lite](https://getmdl.io/).
 In addition to implementing the [Material Design guidelines](https://material.io/design), it provides more flexible theming customization, not only in terms of color, but also typography, shape, states, and more.
 It is also specifically [architected](docs/code/architecture.md) for adaptability to various [major web frameworks](docs/framework-wrappers.md).

-> NOTE: Material Components Web tends to release breaking changes on a monthly basis, but follows
-> [semver](https://semver.org/) so you can control when you incorporate them.
-> We typically follow a 2-week release schedule which includes one major release per month with breaking changes,
-> and intermediate patch releases with bug fixes.

 ## Important links